 It’s been years since I wrote a post about food blogging!
-Right now, in 2019, I’m in my 8th year of food blogging and as I sit back and reflect over this time, I’m overwhelmed with gratitude that this has been my path.
+I’ve been running this food blog for years and as I sit back and reflect over this time, I’m overwhelmed with gratitude that this has been my path.
 That we both show up, influence, and inspire each other in the kitchen.
 This baking community is not only what I’ve built, it’s what I cherish.
 In a world that seems increasingly negative each day, how incredible that you and I are connected through something that brings us so much joy: baking.
 If you weren’t here, none of this would be possible.
 Thank you.
 So much.

 This post is divided in 6 different sections: